C.J. Cron Player Props: Rockies vs. Astros

-C.J.
-Cron -- with a slugging percentage of .355 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies versus the Houston Astros, with Brandon Bielak on the mound, on July 4 at 4:10 PM ET.
+On Wednesday, C.J.
+Cron (.333 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Tigers.
+In his most recent game he had a one-hit showing (1-for-3) against the Astros.

 C.J.
 Cron Game Info & Props vs. the Astros